dejandro/ubuntu-nvidia-drivers/README.md

 # nvidia-drivers-ubuntu
 This script installs Nvidia driver on Ubuntu

-1. Download the script
-2. Make the script executable with the command chmod +x script.sh
+1. Make the script executable with the command chmod +x script.sh
-3. Run the script
+2. Run the script
    ./script.sh

    <img src="script2.png" width=289 height=115)>